 Let's say 80% of your regional community associates your institution with high quality and a supportive environment.
-This might feel like a good cause for celebration, but what happens when you learn that a competing institution only a few kilometers away has a 90% rating on these same factors?
+This might feel like a good cause for celebration, but what happens when you learn that a competing institution not so far away has a 90% rating on these same factors?
 Understanding your institution’s reputation and perception among key stakeholders only takes on actionable meaning when it is informed by a broader context, because your institution exists in an ecosystem of both competing and supporting institutions.

-In 2011, a major college in Southern Ontario undertook its first ever multi-million-dollar advertising campaign using television, radio, newspaper, magazine, and outdoor media.
-Competition was tight among the many colleges operating in the institution’s surrounding region, and the college wanted to pursue a single branding initiative that could simultaneously stimulate enrolment growth, convince community leaders to look at the college as a key contributor to the local economy, increase pride within the institution itself, and help locate and repatriate alumni.
+Just in the last few years, a major college undertook and enlarged its advertising campaign using television, radio, newspaper, magazine, and outdoor media.
+Competition was tight among other institutions operating in the region, and the college wanted to pursue a single branding initiative that could simultaneously stimulate enrolment growth, convince community leaders to look at the college as a key contributor to the local economy, increase pride within the institution itself, and help locate and repatriate alumni.

 LESSON LEARNED: Actionable knowledge about one’s institution does not arise in a vacuum.
 It requires benchmarking across both space and time, meaning that the institution must be able to measure its success against competing institutions and track its progress from year to year.

 Academica Group combines world-class market research with deep industry experience to provide strategic recruitment, reputation, and retention consulting for higher education.We've been studying what makes higher education tick for over 20 years, and during that time we've stayed ahead of the curve.
 We convert data into intelligence, and information into insight.